corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/ha-utilities.md

 ### Output

-The tool reads the content of the node's original `certificates` directory, which sits next to the provided `node.conf`, and writes the new keystores and certificates to `<base-directory>/certificates`, where `<base-directory>` is the value of the `-b` option and defaults to `output`.
-The original directory is not changed, so you must copy the generated keystores into the node's `certificates` directory before you start the node.
-The tool does not change or remove existing keys in the HSM, so the new keys are written under the new aliases you configured.
+After a successful rotation, the tool creates a `<base-directory>/certificates` directory containing the new keystores and certificates for the rotated node identity.
+The node's original `certificates` directory, which sits next to the provided `node.conf`, remains unchanged.
+Copy all files from `<base-directory>/certificates` to the node's certificates directory before starting the node.
+The tool does not change or remove existing keys, so the new keys are written under the new aliases you configured.

 ## Node cross-provider key rotation tool
 The HA Utilities tool performs a cross-provider key rotation for a Corda node and Corda notary.
 It allows key providers to be changed without losing access to existing states.